Bust and harp tokens: Numismatic study

 McLachlan conjectures that within a couple of years after the original Bust and Harp tokens started to circulate is when local imitations began to appear.
 This first imitation of an imitation was coined in brass, and McLachlan comments that while the portrait of the king is not as well-executed as the original, he considered it good enough that it was likely made by another Birmingham-based engraver, though this has not been subsequently verified.
 This obverse was then mixed with six different reverses, whose dies were also refurbished over time.
-McLachlan believes that this second series of Bust and Harp tokens were created between 1826-1827, or perhaps later.
-He also considered a reverse design with "a still more rude head" to be a subsequent issue also likely created in England, and minted between 1828-and 1829.
+McLachlan believes that this second series of Bust and Harp tokens were created between 1826 and 1827, or perhaps later.
+He also considered a reverse design with "a still more rude head" to be a subsequent issue also likely created in England, and minted between 1828 and 1829.
 This was then followed by a series of cruder, likely Canadian-made designed and minted varieties.
 McLachlan believed that four of the major Bust and Harp varieties were struck in England, and 20 in Canada, making for a series of 24 varieties consisting of 11 different obverses and 17 reverses, all struck in a 10-year period between 1825 and 1835.